 If you do need to make an extenuating circumstances claim, you should first read the guidance very carefully and seek advice from SU Advice or the Student Services Hub.
 Please be prepared that you may need to include supporting evidence with your claim.
-Extenuating Circumstances claims must be submitted via MyEssex by the appropriate deadline noted.
+Extenuating Circumstances claims must be submitted via MyEssex by the appropriate deadline.

 Your department or school will review your claim at an Extenuating Circumstances Committee and determine whether it will be accepted or rejected.
 The Board of Examiners will determine an appropriate course of action, such as permitting further reassessment opportunities for uncapped marks.
-Please note that extra marks cannot be given in light of extenuating circumstances.
+Please note that the Board of Examiners cannot award extra marks even where there are serious extenuating circumstances.

-Computers, Learning Technologies and your Information
+Computers, learning technologies and your information